notnullgames/pakemon/README.md

 ## keys

 The keys are mapped to feel like a retro-console.
-If you have a joystick, these should match.
+If you have a gamepad, these should match.

 Buttons: